chill-chinese/stroke-order-animator/README.md

 * Whether to show/hide strokes
 * Whether to show/hide outlines
 * Whether to show/hide medians
+* Whether to show/hide the correct strokes the user writes during a quiz
 * Whether to highlight radicals
 * Stroke color
 * Outline color